splunk/attack_range/README.md

 Second, this framework allows the user to perform attack simulation using different engines.
 Therefore, the user can repeatedly replicate and generate data as close to "ground truth" as possible, in a format that allows the creation of detections, investigations, knowledge objects, and playbooks in Splunk.

 ## Demo
+[:tv: A short demo (< 6 min)](https://www.youtube.com/watch?v=xIbln7OQ-Ak) which shows the basic functions of the attack range.
+It builds a testing enviroment using terraform, walks through the data collected by Splunk.
+Then attacks it using MITRE ATT&CK Technique [T1003](https://attack.mitre.org/techniques/T1003/) and finally showcases how [ESCU](https://github.com/splunk/security-content) searches are used to detect the attack.

 [![Attack Range Demo](https://img.youtube.com/vi/xIbln7OQ-Ak/0.jpg)](https://www.youtube.com/watch?v=xIbln7OQ-Ak)

-## Architecture
+## Deployment

 Attack Range can be built in three different ways:

 - **local** using vagrant and virtualbox
 - in the **cloud** using terraform and AWS
 - **cloud optimized** using terraform, packer and AWS

 ![Logical Diagram](docs/attack_range_architecture1.png)

+## Architecture

+Attack Range consists of:

+- Windows Domain Controller
+- Windows Server
+- Windows Workstation
+- A Kali Machine
+- Splunk Server

-Attack Range consists of Windows Domain Controller, Windows Server, Windows Workstation and a Kali Machine, which can be added/removed/configured using attack_range.conf.
-More machines such as Phantom, Linux Server, Linux Client, macOS client are currently under development.
+Which can be added/removed/configured using [attack_range.conf](attack_range.conf).
+More machines such as Phantom, Linux server, Linux client, MacOS clients are currently under development.

 ![Logical Diagram](docs/attack_range_architecture2.png)

 ## Configuration
 - local [Vagrant and Virtualbox](https://github.com/splunk/attack_range/wiki/Configure-Attack-Range-for-Vagrant)